 These three-layer types support blending with the underlying layers.
 You can find blending options in the “Blend” section of the layer’s properties.

-There are two main options when blending: either using the Threshold with the height data (From Below or From Above) or blending based on opacity.
+There are two main ways when blending: either using the height data or blending based on opacity.

 Control the transparency of the layer.